petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/setting-up-liferay/configuring-mail/configuring-default-email-senders.md

 ```

 !!! important
-    If you've changed one of the email senders using the UI, changing the portal property does not override it.
+    Once you change an email sender via the UI, you can no longer modify it through `portal-ext.properties`.

 ## Using Portal Properties to Override the Default Email Sender for a Specific Application